spacewiki/spacewiki/README.md

   unfamiliar with Softlinks, [check out how Everything2 does it](http://everything2.com/title/Soft+link)

+## Run on Heroku!

+    $ heroku apps:create
+    $ heroku git:remote
+    $ git push heroku
+    $ heroku ps:scale web=1

+To import the included documentation, also run:

+    $ heroku run ./manage.py import_docs

+Unfortunately, this app currently uses git submodules which are not supported by the Heroku button.

 ## Docker Installation

 spacewiki is distributed as a Docker container.
 To use: